sethworks/DiskSmartInfo/docs/en-us/Get-DiskSmartInfo.md

 By default the cmdlet strips " ATA Device" suffix, so that the value corresponds to MSFT_Disk and MSFT_PhysicalDisk Model property.

-This can be changed by TrimDiskDriveModel config parameter.
+This can be changed by TrimDiskDriveModelSuffix config parameter.

 For more information, see about_DiskSmartInfo_config.